 LEARN | CONNECT | GROW

 Want to live with other students who have similar interests?
 Or live next to students who have similar majors?
-Learning Communities are simply groups of students who live together in our high rises and develop tight-knit friendships and friend-groups through shared academic or personal goals.
+Learning Communities are simply groups of students who live together in our high rises and develop tight-knit friendships through shared academic or personal goals.
 Each community is different, but all offer the opportunity to make fast friends, attend a ton of activities and events, while helping you achieve goals important to you.

 Why live in a learning community?